JackyOOOO/Algo/README.md

 Usage:
 1. Download the package
-2. Run Model Demo.ipynb for quick start
+2. Run Model Demo.ipynb (a template of the inputs) for quick start
 3. Edit Sample Input.xlsx and run with your own dataset